kendra-isham/AutoLead/readME.md

 How to use:
 --- Please login with p0000000 for database tracking purposes.
     --- the form will allow any p+7 numbers
 --- If "message_fail" alerts, please navigate back to https://radiant-sea-05632.herokuapp.com/ or http://localhost:3000 and refresh.
-I am actively troubleshooting this bug.
+    --- This error means that the session from IBM has timed out after the designated 5 minutes of nonuse.
+I'm working on a work around for this.
---- The modem bot can answer a variety of questions about Charter provided internet modems that would be asked by a repair representative during troubleshooting when a customer calls in.
+--- The modem bot can answer a variety of questions about Charter provided internet modems that would be asked by a repair representative during troubleshooting when a customer calls.
     --- Questions currently must be formatted with a question topic (ie speed, wifi capability, port forwarding) and a modem model number.
     --- Example questions to ask:
         --- "How do I login to the CGNM2250?"